grouzen/cl-ngxmpp/README.md

 - [X] Reorganize the structure of files and directories
 - [X] Be able to represent stanzas as XML-encoded strings
 - [X] Generic `print-debug` function
+- [X] Write more descriptive README
-- [ ] Get rid of `send-*` methods/functions, substitute them with macro `send-stanza`
+- [ ] Get rid of `send-*` methods/functions, substitute them with a `send-stanza` macro
-- [ ] Re-think and (it would be better) rewrite the code in `client/xeps/xeps.lisp`
+- [ ] Re-think and (it would be better) rewrite/remove a code in the `client/xeps/xeps.lisp`
 - [ ] Rewrite tests using mocks
+- [ ] Add more comments and code documentation
 - [ ] Think about adding hooks for basic actions like: connecting, disconnecting, authenticating, etc.

       It could be represented as a set of well-defined wrappers over `xmpp%:handle-stanza` method.
-      There are some number of approaches to managable, user-defined, flexible hooks system: global hooks, like: `(add-hook 'some-hook #'(lambda () ...))`; per-session hooks.
+      There are some number of approaches to managable, user-defined, flexible hook systems: global hooks, like `(add-hook 'some-hook #'(lambda () ...))`; per-session hooks.

-- [ ] Try to split out xeps/async/etc functionality into different packages
-- [ ] Move `handle-stanza` generic method from `xmpp%` package into `xmpp` (since, it's not a part of stanza's protocol anymore)
+- [CANCELED] Move `handle-stanza` generic method from `xmpp%` package into `xmpp` (since, it's not a part of stanza's protocol anymore)
 - [ ] Develop a high-level interface
 - [ ] Asynchronous high-level interface
-- [ ] Write more descriptive README
+- [ ] Try to split out xeps/async/etc functionality into different packages
+- [ ] Make an account with the name `cl-ngxmpp-say-hello-bot@someserver.foo`, then change the example of `echo-bot` so that it says me 'hello man!', so any user of the library can send me this funny message just running the example ;)
-- [ ] Develop a simple bot for conferences based on 'Markov chains' as another example
+- [ ] Develop a simple bot for conferences based on 'Markov chains' as a yet another example

 # Architecture Overview